-The measurement of provisions for severance compensation, pensions and service anniversary bonuses with a combined carrying amount of T $\in$ 129,229.7 (previous year: T $\in$ 129,527.1) and for semiretirement programmes with a carrying amount of T $\in$ 20,638.2 (previous year: T $\in$ 21,055.0) is based on assumptions regarding the discount rate, retirement age, life expectancy, turnover probabilities and future increases in wages, salaries and pensions.
+The measurement of provisions for severance compensation, pensions and service anniversary bonuses with a combined carrying amount of $T \in 129,229.7$ (previous year: $T \in 129,527.1$ ) and for semiretirement programmes with a carrying amount of $T \in 20,638.2$ (previous year: $T \in 21,055.0$ ) is based on assumptions regarding the discount rate, retirement age, life expectancy, turnover probabilities and future increases in wages, salaries and pensions.

-> Other provisions
+Other provisions

-The provisions for pending legal proceedings and other outstanding obligations arising from settlement, arbitration or government proceedings total T€ 1,806.9 (previous year: >
+The provisions for pending legal proceedings and other outstanding obligations arising from settlement, arbitration or government proceedings total T € 1,806.9 (previous year: >

-T € 1,217.5).
+$T \in 1,217.5$ ).
 The recognition and measurement of these provisions are significantly influenced by management estimates.
 The assessment of the probability that pending legal proceedings will be successful and lead to a liability as well as the quantification of the possible amount of a related payment obligation are dependent to a significant degree on an assessment of the respective situation.
 As a result of the uncertainties connected with this assessment, actual losses may differ from the original estimates and the amount of the provision.

-With regard to a lawsuit filed against Flughafen Wien AG by a former lessee in New York for US\$ 168 million (currently around $\in$ 160 million) - due to alleged discrimination - management has come to the conclusion that the suit lacks any factual or legal foundation.
+With regard to a lawsuit filed against Flughafen Wien AG by a former lessee in New York for US\$ 168 million (currently around € 160 million) - due to alleged discrimination - management has come to the conclusion that the suit lacks any factual or legal foundation.
 A provision for these claims was not recognised in these financial statements.

-> Deferred tax liabilities
+Deferred tax liabilities

 Income taxes must be calculated for every tax jurisdiction in which the Group operates.
 The anticipated income tax must be calculated for each taxable entity.
 The temporary differences between the carrying amounts of certain items of the statement of financial position in the consolidated financial statements and in the tax accounts must be assessed.
-Deferred tax assets of $T \in 23,847.7$ (previous year: $T \in 22,838.9$ ) are recognised to the extent that it is probable that the Group will be able to utilise them in future.
+Deferred tax assets of T € 23,847.7 (previous year: T € 22,838.9) are recognised to the extent that it is probable that the Group will be able to utilise them in future.
 The use of deferred tax assets is dependent on the ability to generate sufficient income in the individual tax jurisdictions.
 Various factors are used to evaluate the probability of the future use of deferred tax assets, which can include past earnings, operating forecasts or tax planning strategies.
-If actual earnings differ from these estimates or the estimates must be adjusted in future periods, this can have a negative effect on the asset leads to derecognition of the relevant item in profit or loss.
+If actual earnings differ from these estimates or the estimates must be adjusted in future periods, this can have a negative effect on the asset, financial and earnings position of the Group.
+The impairment of a deferred tax asset leads to derecognition of the relevant item in profit or loss.